Eusebius Amort: Life

 Amort was born at Bibermuhle, near Tolz, in Upper Bavaria.
-He studied at Munich, and at an early age joined the Canons Regular at Polling, where, shortly after his ordination in 1717, he taught theology and philosophy.
+He studied at the Jesuit College in Munich, and at an early age joined the Canons Regular at Polling, where, shortly after his ordination in 1717, he taught theology and philosophy.

 The Parnassus Boicus learned society was based on a plan started in 1720 by three Augustinian fathers: Eusebius Amort, Gelasius Hieber (1671–1731), a famous preacher in the German language and Agnellus Kandler (1692–1745), a genealogist and librarian.
 The initial plans fell through, but in 1722 they issued the first volume of the Parnassus Boicus journal, covering topics in the arts and sciences.

 An academy formed by him at Polling became in time the model on which was based the Academy of Sciences of Munich.

 In 1733 Amort went to Rome as theologian to Cardinal Niccolo Maria Lercari (died 1757).

 He returned to Polling in 1735 and devoted the rest of his life to the revival of learning in Bavaria.
 He died at Polling in 1775.